Skip to main content

 Pass-Through Benefit

-The IAA believes it is sound policy to allow these business owners to fully benefit from this deduction and urges Congress to resolve via clarifying legislation that investment advisers and the other financial professionals currently excluded can fully qualify for this deduction.
+The IAA believes it is sound policy to allow investment advisers and other financial professionals to fully benefit from this deduction.
+We urge Congress to address this issue through clarifying legislation, ensuring that these professionals can qualify for the full pass-through benefit.

 You are now leaving Investment Adviser Association